OttoHatt/salon/README.md

 ![Cats on a conveyor belt.
 One cat is coloured gold, as it is a higher tier than the rest of the pets.](/.github/media/pet_tiers.png)

 ## Featureset

+This project is built with Quenty's [Nevermore](https://github.com/Quenty/NevermoreEngine/); it's a very powerful ecosystem, but unfortunately with few holistic examples available online.
+Let this serve as inspiration to try it out!

+No assets or place files are included.
+You'll have to piece the project structure together yourself by looking through the code - sorry!
+I hope that it can still serve as a useful reference.

 - Complete tycoon system.
   - Currencies save/load.